 Whether you're concerned about your carbon footprint, or looking to save money on your fuel payments, electric or hybrid vehicles are becoming more and more popular in the UK.

 If you're thinking about swapping your petrol car for a low-emissions model, here's the information you'll need to get started.

-How much do these cars cost to run?
+How much do these cars cost to buy?

-Generally, electric or hybrid cars cost more to purchase - typically costing around 20% more than the equivalent petrol or diesel car.
-This is due to the more expensive lithium batteries used in these types of vehicle.
+Generally, electric or hybrid cars cost more to purchase - typically around 20% more than the equivalent petrol or diesel car.
+This is because of the more expensive lithium batteries used in these types of vehicle.

 However, they're often a lot cheaper to run than a petrol or diesel car.
 Electric cars costing less than £30,000 are exempt from road tax Footnote 1, with more expensive models generally falling into lower tax bands than standard vehicles.

 One of the main reasons people are hesitant to buy electric vehicles is because the battery has a limited range, and once it’s reached, the car will need to be recharged.